Poop

 what’s poo got to do with it?

-What is our nervous system?
+What is the nervous system?

 The same can be said for birthing.

-In fact, most people in modern society spend 95% of their day in the emergency zone and only 5% in the healing zone—ideally, this should be the reverse.
-Our health suffers as a result.
-Stress is designed to be useful; it signals that something is wrong and needs attention.
-However, when stress becomes chronic and dominates our functioning, it negatively impacts our organs, muscles, and systems—especially those involved in essential functions like digestion and reproduction (I write more about what’s happening in that process here).
+Our modern environment is filled with fear, stress, information overload, and pressure - especially during pregnancy and birth.
+Stress is not bad - it’s designed to be useful; it signals that something is wrong and needs more of our attention.
+But when stress becomes chronic and starts to dominate our functioning, it affects our muscles, hormones, organs, and systems - including those involved in digestion and reproduction.
+(I write more about what’s happening in that process here).

-While it seems counterintuitive, you have to take intentional action to get into the CALM zone.
-Our modern environment is filled with fear, stress, information overload, and pressure—ESPECIALLY during pregnancy and birth.
-Relaxing can require considerable effort at first…until it becomes easier.
 The more frequently you place your body in the desired state, the more likely you are to slip into it when it is needed, especially if birthing takes an unexpected turn.
-Achieving this isn’t always straightforward, especially in a world filled with noise, pressure, and stress.
-But I can help you get there.
+That isn’t always straightforward in a world filled with noise, pressure, and stress.
+But it is something we can be supported with.

 How I can Help